Saturday, April 30, 2011

 1978: Johnny Mathis & Deniece Williams' duet "Too Much, Too Little, Too Late" was #1 on the R&B chart for a third week.

 1978: The Bee Gees had one of The Top 100 Songs of the Rock Era*, as "Night Fever" held on to #1 for a seventh consecutive week.
 Yvonne Elliman remained second with "If I Can't Have You" while Barry Manilow remained in the #3 position with "Can't Smile Without You".
-Roberta Flack & Donny Hathaway were next with "The Closer I Get to You".
-The rest of the Top 10: Wings and "With a Little Luck", Eric Clapton tumbled with "Lay Down Sally", Kansas was at 7 with "Dust in the Wind", Raydio's first hit "Jack and Jill", Olivia Newton-John & John Travolta teamed for a Top 10 smash with "You're the One That I Want" and Johnny Mathis & Deniece Williams bounced from 20 to 10 with "Too Much, Too Little, Too Late".
+Roberta Flack & Donny Hathaway were next with "The Closer I Get To You".
+The rest of the Top 10: Wings and "With A Little Luck", Eric Clapton tumbled with "Lay Down Sally", Kansas was at 7 with "Dust In The Wind", Raydio's first hit "Jack And Jill", Olivia Newton-John & John Travolta teamed for a Top 10 smash with "You're The One That I Want" and Johnny Mathis & Deniece Williams bounced from 20 to 10 with "Too Much, Too Little, Too Late".

 1988: After stealing George Harrison's wife (Patti Boyd) from him, Eric Clapton announced that he and Patti were divorcing.
+The choice was Patti's, of course.

-1989: The hottest new song was a comeback hit for Donna Summer, and really her last big hit--"This Time I Know It's for Real", which moved from #88 to #57.
+1989: The hottest new song was a comeback hit for Donna Summer, and really her last big hit--"This Time I Know It's For Real", which moved from #88 to #57.

 Southern Rockers .38 Special...

-1989: Madonna had the #1 song with "Like a Prayer", while Bon Jovi made its move with "I'll Be There for You".
+1989: Madonna had the #1 song with "Like A Prayer", while Bon Jovi made its move with "I'll Be There For You".
 Tone Loc was singing about a "Funky Cold Medina" and the Fine Young Cannibals were at #4 with "She Drives Me Crazy".
 The rest of the Top 10: Deon Estus (with George Michael) and "Heaven Help Me", Roxette's "The Look", .38 Special moved to #7 with "Second Chance", Jody Watler moved up to #8 with "Real Love", Cher & Sun Valley, Idaho's Peter Cetera jumped from 15-9 with "After All" and Paula Abdul scored another Top 10 with "Forever Your Girl".

 1992: Sheena Easton collapsed on stage during a performance of Man of La Mancha on Broadway.
 The illness was later determined to be an intestinal ailment.